udayckumar/udayckumar/README.md

 Welcome to my GitHub repository!

 - 🔭 I’m currently working on Java & Python based project(s)
-- 🌱 Learning on low level designing
+- 🌱 Learning on GenerativeAI, scalability and performance improvement of distributed applications
-- 🤔 Looking for help with scalable product development and a friend to practice DSA problems together!
+- 🤔 Looking for peers for new product development!
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/udaychandrakumar/)